arslanbilal/CodeExamples/DebuggingTips/README.md

 ## Xcode Debugging Tips

-<p>Xcode debugging is very useful when we know to how to use.
-In the number of the Xcode debugging features, there is a useful one I have recenly discovered.</p>
+<p>Xcode debugging is very useful when we know how to use.
+In the number of the Xcode debugging features, there is a useful one I have recently discovered.</p>

 As we all know, we can easly print all variable in the debugging sesion variable list.
 <hr>